The Last Supper (Leonardo): Early copies

 Two early copies of The Last Supper are known to exist, presumed to be work by Leonardo's assistants.
 The copies are almost the size of the original, and have survived with a wealth of original detail still intact.
 One, by Giampietrino, is in the collection of the Royal Academy of Arts, London, and the other, by Cesare da Sesto, is installed at the Church of St. Ambrogio in Ponte Capriasca, Switzerland.
-A third copy (oil on canvas) is painted by Andrea Solari (c.
+A third copy (oil on canvas) was painted by Andrea Solari (c.
 1520) and is on display in the Leonardo da Vinci Museum of the Tongerlo Abbey, Belgium.

 A study for The Last Supper (Note: The lower-right section continues the upper composition at left.) from Leonardo's notebooks shows twelve apostles, nine of which are identified by names written above their heads.
 Judas sits on the opposite side of the table, as in earlier depictions of the scene.

 The Last Supper, c.
 1520, by Giampietrino, oil on canvas, in the collection of the Royal Academy of Arts, London.
 (Note: The painting hung in the chapel of Magdalen College, Oxford, from 1992.)
 This full-scale copy was the main source for the 1978–1998 restoration of the original.
 It includes several lost details such as Christ's feet and the salt cellar spilled by Judas.
 Giampietrino is thought to have worked closely with Leonardo when he was in Milan.